rcassani/castoriscausa/content/articles/uefi_usb_linux.md

 Slug: linux-usb-uefi
 Author: Ray Cassani

 This post is about creating a UEFI-bootable full Linux installation in a USB Flash Drive or External HDD.
-For sake of simplicity, I'll refer to a USB(Flash Drive / External HDD) as **USB-disk**.
-This procedure is performed in a computer running Windows without installing Linux in the HDD, nor modifying (messing with) the Windows EFI partition.
+For sake of simplicity, I'll refer to a **USB Flash Drive** or a **USB External HDD** as **USB-disk**.
+This procedure is performed in a computer running Windows without installing Linux in the HDD, therefore there is no modification (nor mess) in the Windows EFI partition.
 Here a nice [explanation on how UEFI boot works](https://www.happyassassin.net/2014/01/25/uefi-boot-how-does-that-actually-work-then/).

-First of all, if you're looking for Live-USB with or without Persistence with both Legacy and UEFI boot, a nice option in Windows is [LinuxLive USB Creator](http://www.linuxliveusb.com/en/home).
-These are the [differences between Live-USB with Persistence and a USB Full Install](https://www.maketecheasier.com/persistent-live-usb-vs-full-install-usb/)
+First of all, if you're looking for **Live-USB** with or without **Persistence** with both **Legacy** and **UEFI** boot, a nice option in Windows is [LinuxLive USB Creator](http://www.linuxliveusb.com/en/home).
+These are the [differences between Live-USB with Persistence and a USB Full Install](https://www.maketecheasier.com/persistent-live-usb-vs-full-install-usb/).

 ### Process Big Picture
 The procedure comprehends three main parts:

 1. Creating UEFI-booting Virtual Machine, without (virtual) HHD
-2. Installing Linux in USB-disk
+2. Installing Linux in the USB-disk
 3. Modifying the EFI partition in the USB-disk

 ### Requirements
 * [**VMware**](http://www.vmware.com/products/player/playerpro-evaluation.html) installed
-  The Workstation Player version is free for non-commercial use
+  The *Workstation Player* version is free for non-commercial use
 * **USB-disk**, USB3 if your computer supports it
   I've tried the procedure with both USB Flash Drive and External HDD
 * **ISO image** of your favorite Linux distribution

-For the following steps an ISO image of [**Linux Mint**](https://www.linuxmint.com/) **18.1 64-bit** was used, similar instructions should apply for other distributions
+For the following steps an ISO image of [**Linux Mint**](https://www.linuxmint.com/) **18.1 64-bit** was used, similar instructions should apply for other distributions.

 ### Procedure:
 #### 1. Creating UEFI-booting Virtual Machine, without (virtual) HHD